Pages

 10 Ways to Celebrate Día at Home

-This coming Thursday, we'll be celebrating Día de los Niños/Dia de los Libros, otherwise known as Día.
+Every year, on April 30th, we'll be celebrating Día de los Niños/Dia de los Libros, otherwise known as Día.
 In our house, this involves reading lots of books and loving my children.

 Children's Day/Book Day is a holiday finds its roots in the 1925 "World Conference for the Well-being of Children" held in Geneva, Switzerland.
 Countries all over the world, like Japan, Turkey, and India, have adopted their own versions of Children's Day.
 But the holiday didn't blossom here in America until 1996, when author Pat Mora became inspired by the Mexican holiday, Día de los niños, and thought to combine the holiday with literacy for children.
 A year later, Día de los Niños/Día de los Libros was born in the United States and Mora soon found support from across the country.